Unbeaten Zags keep rolling with 83-65 rout of Creighton - WHIZ News

 It’s hard to imagine the Bulldogs (29-0) could play much better.

 They extended their school-record winning streak to 33, the Division I record for consecutive double-digit wins to 26 and reached the Elite Eight for the fourth time in six years.
-Next up is Tuesday’s West regional final against either sixth-seeded Southern California or seventh-seeded Oregon, and if Gonzaga continues playing with the same balance it has shown throughout the season, it will be hard for either opponent to stop the Zags short of the Final Four.
+Next up is Tuesday’s West regional final against sixth-seeded Southern California, an 82-68 winner over seventh-seeded Oregon.

 Some of Gonzaga’s usual stars were content with supporting roles Sunday.